pakal/rsfile/doc/native_io_concepts.rst

 Stream layers
 ------------------

-In languages liek Python, file I/O streams are actually made of numerous layers, among which:
+In languages like Python, file I/O streams are actually made of numerous layers, among which:

 - high level objects (eg. the classes of the :mod:`io` module)
 - file descriptors